sumeet-bansal/lighthouse/README.md

 Successfully wrote lighthouse-report_2017-07-28_17.14.16_dev1_dev2.csv to /user/Documents/lighthouse-reports
 ```

 Both are equally valid commands but can be as precise or broad as needed.

+#### Wildcards
 Additionally, Lighthouse supports wildcards (`*`) which allow for comparing all subdirectories or files in a directory and can be used to further finetune queries.
 For example, the following command can be used to exclusively compare all `server.properties` files across all fabrics of an environment:

 ```
-~ # query $ compare dev1/*/common/server.properties dev2/*/common/server.properties
+lighthouse-v1.2: query $ compare dev1/*/common/server.properties dev2/*/common/server.properties
 Looking for files with attributes:
         { "environment" : "dev1", "node" : "common", "filename" : "server.properties" }
         { "environment" : "dev2", "node" : "common", "filename" : "server.properties" }